kaacuna20/Website-house-project-searching-/README.md

 - house_finder_web: A custom network for connecting all the services.

 ## Volumes
-- postgresql-data: Stores PostgreSQL data.
+- mysql_data: Stores MySQL data.
 - images: Stores images used by the applications.

 ## Testing app services